Omgawali/Development/README.md

 # Marvellous Infosystem Code Collection

 Welcome to the Marvellous Infosystem Code Collection repository!
-This repository contains a collection of C, C++, and Java programs solved by students and instructors at Marvellous Infosystem.
+This repository contains a collection of C, C++, and Java programs solved by students and instructor i.e MR.PIYUSH KHAIRNAR.
 Each program is well-documented and demonstrates various programming concepts and problem-solving techniques.

 ## Table of Contents